Fundamentally, Infoworks is a natural, market driven response to the challenge of enterprise data operations and orchestration. Let's see how.

 Data engineering is 80% of the effort in enterprise data ops and orchestration, but maybe you would still say yes to this challenge.
-Tech monsters like Google and online gaming giants like Zynga certainly do.
+Tech monsters like Google, and online gaming giants like Zynga certainly do.
 Those are where the automation processes driving Infoworks get their DNA.
-Or, 1 maybe you'd rather just have the agility of such automated, standardized, flexbile solutions available to meet your own recurring data engineering needs, 2 letting your staff launch new use cases 10 to 100 times faster, with 1/10th the resources, while retaining the flexibility to port to new cloud vendors and underlying technologies, as needed.
+Or, 1 maybe you'd rather just have the agility of such automated, standardized, flexible solutions available to meet your own recurring data engineering needs, 2 letting your staff launch new use cases 10 to 100 times faster, with one-tenth the resources, while retaining the flexibility to port to new cloud vendors and underlying technologies, as needed.
 2 Maybe you'd prefer the simplicity of a code free, configuration focused approach to all your fundamental data engineering operations, 4 letting you expand the capabilities of a broader range of talent on your staff.
 5 Maybe you'd appreciate the productivity gains realized by reducing the effort spent on forcing your high value talent 6 code variations of the same basic ingestion and transformation pipelines, over and over.
 7 That's why we're here.

-Obviously there is a lot going on in this product, but in a nutshell we automate your 1 ingestion and synchronization of data from any number of sources into a common data lake.
+There is a lot going on in this product, but in a nutshell, we automate your 1 ingestion and synchronization of data from any number of sources into a common data lake.
 2 We automate the process of combining and transforming this data as needed.
 3 We automate optimizing and exposing this data in the manner best suited to your needs for access speed.
-4 We automate the orchestration of when and how all these processes occur, to dance nicely with the ever changing service demands and capacities of your broader technical ecosystem.
+4 We automate the orchestration of when and how all these processes occur, to dance nicely with the ever-changing service demands and capacities of your broader technical ecosystem.
 5 We automate the installation, configuring, and scaling of your big data analytics, and more importantly, abstract it in a manner which lets you change cloud vendors and evolve underlying technology stacks, as your business needs demand.
 6 We streamline and automate the auditing, cataloging, and secure governance of your data across user domains.
 7 We automate the export of your transformed and optimized data into external systems, and 8 We maximize the availability of your data, by securely and durably ensuring access to verified copies.

-Infworks is like grease for your wheels.
+Infoworks is like grease for your wheels.
 Come on back, and we'll keep showing you how it works.